Guru-25/SkillRack-Points-Tracker/README.md

 - Scrapes user data from SkillRack.
 - Calculates points based on the user's activities.
 - Displays points with a circular progress bar.
-- Stores user data in MongoDB.
-- Handles cookies for session management.
 - Schedule Planning
 - Public API ⚡️